 Mesothelioma is an aggressive disease that requires an equally aggressive treatment strategy.
-Mesothelioma is resistant to many standard cancer treatments, making it a difficult disease to manage.
-Treatment plans consists of chemotherapy, surgery, radiation or a multi-modal approach.
+Malignant mesothelioma is resistant to many standard cancer treatments, making it a difficult disease to manage and cure.

 In many instances, a patient will begin treatment with an aggressive protocol, but will be transitioned to a more palliative treatment plan if the disease stops responding to the aggressive therapies.

 An empowered mesothelioma patient is often the best patient for a medical team.
 Empowered patients are informed of their disease’s track and treatment options, and they are willing to take an active role in their treatment strategies.